markpalfreeman/life-lists/LEARN.md

 - [ ] Publish a package to NPM
 - [ ] Put together 10min talk on office culture / teams
 - [ ] Apply to speak at a conference
+- [ ] Write/submit a post to Pastry Box Project